A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: The Proof of Theorem 8.1.

-Relation (A8) is a consequence of (A12).
+Relation (\ref{A8}) is a consequence of (\ref{A12}).
 Property $K_1(n+1)$ can be deduced from the above inequalities, since

 Now we turn to the proof of Property $K_3(n+1)$.
-We get, by applying again inequalities (A11) and (A12) together with the estimates obtained for $f_n(x,T)$, similarly to the proof of the estimates in the lemmas needed for the proof of Lemma~3 in~[BM3] that
+We do it by estimating the errors we make by replacing the terms in the sum at the right-hand side of (\ref{A3a}) by their natural approximation if we replace ${\mathbf R}_nf(x,T)$ by ${\mathbf U}_n\varphi_n(f_n(x,T))$.
+(We also use formula (\ref{A2a}) in that calculation.)
+We get, by applying again inequalities (\ref{A11}) and (\ref{A12}) together with the estimates obtained for $f_n(x,T)$, similarly to the proof of the estimates in the lemmas needed for the proof of Lemma~3 in~\cite{BM1} that